daniel-cohen/secretsfetcher/README.md

 pathTranslation: "$"
 ```

-For comparison this is a equivalent aws SecretProviderClass :
+For comparison, this is a equivalent aws SecretProviderClass :

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1